 In this exercise, Ensure your elbows are directed down, depress your shoulders away from your ears.
 Now, simultaneously breaking at the hips and knees, squat back while maintaining an upright torso.
 Push the earth away from you as you stand tall.

 Side Lunge and Cossock Squat

 Initiate the side lunge by taking a large step out to your side.
 Sit your hips back while allowing the torso to angle forward slightly.

-Begin the cossock squat be stepping out, however this time rather than keeping both feet firmly planted and pointing forward, allow foot of the straightened leg to direct upward towards the ceiling.
+Begin the cossock squat by stepping out, however, this time rather than keeping both feet firmly planted and pointing forward, allow foot of the straightened leg to direct upward towards the ceiling.
 The torso should remain more upright compared to the side lunge.

 Controlling your transition to the ground, begin the Windshield Wiper with both knees bent, feet planted, and torso upright.
 Bring the kettlebell out in front of your body as far as is comfortable while maintaining good posture.
 As you dig in with your heels and drop both knees to one side, pull the kettlebell into your hip.
 Reset the movement and perform on the opposite side.

 With one knee up, and the other laying tucked on the floor, bring the kettlebell out in front of your body as far as is comfortable while maintaining good posture.
 Now, shift your body forward and push off the bottom leg.
 Sit up tall as you pull the kettlebell into your hip.
 Transition back on the ground under control, and perform on the opposite site.